smancke/guble/README.md

 docker run -e GUBLE_LOG=info smancke/guble
 ```

-The Docker image has a volume mount point at `/var/lib/guble`.
-So you should use
+The Docker image has a volume mount point at `/var/lib/guble`, so if you want to bind-mount the persistent storage from your host you should use:
 ```
 docker run -p 8080:8080 -v /host/storage/path:/var/lib/guble smancke/guble
 ```
-if you want to bind-mount the persistent storage from your host.

 ## Connecting with the Guble Client
 The Docker image includes the guble commandline client `guble-cli`.